3D-Mem: 3D Scene Memory for Embodied Exploration and Reasoning: More Details in Experiments

 \subsection{Implementation Details for EM-EQA}

-To adapt SnapMem to the EM-EQA benchmark, we first construct SnapMem for each scene using the given RGB-D observations and corresponding camera poses.
+To adapt 3D-Mem to the EM-EQA benchmark, we first construct 3D-Mem for each scene using the given RGB-D observations and corresponding camera poses.
 For each question, we then apply prefiltering to the memory snapshots using different K values (1, 2, 3, 5, 10), and utilize the resulting filtered snapshots as prompts for GPT-4o to generate the answers.